CleverCloud/documentation/content/doc/applications/java/java-gradle.md

 If you need to run a custom command you can specify it through the `CC_RUN_COMMAND` environment variable.
-This will override the default way of runing your application.
+This will override the default way of running your application.

 Example: